Seteco/Somorrostro/netdata-for-IoT.md

 You may have to increase this to 5 or 10 if the CPU of the device is weak.

+Keep in mind this will also force dashboard chart refreshes to happen at the same rate.
+So increasing this number actually lowers data collection frequency but also lowers dashboard chart refreshes frequency.

+---

 ## 5. Lower memory requirements

 You can set the default size of the round robin database for all charts, using: